EESSI/docs/docs/using_eessi/setting_up_environment.md

     :clap: Your environment is now set up, you are ready to start running software provided by EESSI!

-3. Should Lmod be unavailable and `MODULEPATH` not utilized, you can initialise EESSI via an Lmod module by directly sourcing the Lmod initialisation script (this script automatically loads the EESSI module):
+3. Should Lmod be unavailable and `MODULEPATH` not utilized, you can initialise EESSI via an Lmod module by directly sourcing the Lmod initialisation script (this script automatically loads the EESSI module)

     ``` { .bash .copy }
     source /cvmfs/software.eessi.io/versions/2023.06/init/lmod/bash